Can biotin help treat MS?

 Treatment programs can help to slow or stop the progression of MS.

-For people with steadily developing symptoms, no treatment is currently available.
 Those who experience intermittent episodes of symptoms might find that some disease-modifying drugs can help in the early stages.
-These drugs do, however, have unwanted side effects.

 People with MS need to work closely with their physician to find an appropriate treatment.